 - Pupils must clean up after themselves and not drop litter, as well as respecting school property, including all Health and Safety equipment. - Pupils' property remains their responsibility at all times and should be looked after carefully.
-This includes valuables (e.g. watches, calculators, laptops) but also books, files, bags, pencil cases, games kit etc.

-- There may be occasions when pupils ask members of staff to look after their possessions; for example when they take a mobile phone to a sports match.
+This includes valuables (e.g. watches, calculators, laptops) but also books, files, bags, pencil cases, games kit etc. - There may be occasions when pupils ask members of staff to look after their possessions; for example when they take a mobile phone to a sports match.
 Pupils are reminded that they should not take precious and expensive items to situations when they will require someone else to look after them.
 There is no expectation that a member of staff will look after such items if called upon to do so.
 If a member of staff does agree, then they will naturally do their best to look after the items, but they are unable to guarantee the safety of pupils' possessions under these circumstances. - All items must be marked clearly with name and house. - Property must not be left in the central school precinct overnight.
-The pigeon holes in the Cloisters & Big School are for short-term storage only e.g. for Chapel or at meals. - Pupils are advised to carry a bag to keep books and files together. - The owner's express permission must be sought to borrow any property, and it must be returned promptly. - Buying from, selling to, or exchanging any items with other pupils is forbidden without explicit permission granted by the Housemaster/mistress.
-This includes lending money. - Boarders who receive parcels by post to their Houses will be asked to open these in front of a member of staff. - The central school laundry facility is available for use by all College boarders.
+The pigeon holes in the Wind Tunnel & Big School are for short-term storage only e.g. for Chapel or at meals. - Pupils in years 9 to 11 must have an appropriate bag, preferably a rucksack with a padded internal pocket that will hold their chromebook.
+Whatever type of bag it must be a plain colour with no large logos.
+It must be large enough to keep their chromebook, pencil case, books and files in when moving from lesson to lesson. - The owner's express permission must be sought to borrow any property, and it must be returned promptly. - Buying from, selling to, or exchanging any items with other pupils is forbidden without explicit permission granted by the Housemaster/mistress.
+This includes lending money. - Boarders who receive parcels by post to their Houses can be asked to open these in front of a member of staff. - The central school laundry facility is available for use by all College boarders.